-This summer at the 44th Annual Natural Hazards Research and Applications Workshop, we will make the case for convergence as a vehicle that can drive the framework where we effectively come together to characterize the mounting natural hazards threats we face and, importantly, where we identify the actions that will address the many drivers of disaster risk.
+This summer at the 44th Annual Natural Hazards Research and Applications Workshop, we will focus on the theme of Convergence.
+Specifically, we will make the case for convergence as a vehicle that can drive the framework where we effectively come together to characterize the mounting natural hazards threats we face and, importantly, where we identify the actions that will address the many drivers of disaster risk.

 Convergence research, which has been championed since the early part of this century by the National Academies of Sciences, Engineering, and Medicine and the National Science Foundation, involves teams working together across disciplinary boundaries.
 It is important to underscore that—as the nascent literature on the Science of Team Science points out—a team is different than a group.
 A group is a collection of individuals who come together to coordinate their own individual efforts.
 A team, on the other hand, is made up of members who are committed to a shared goal and, crucially, to one another.

 Once teams are formed, convergent approaches to problem solving go beyond interdisciplinary research or applications.
 Often these projects involve forming entirely new processes for team work and collaboration and can lead to novel practical interventions that address the most vexing social, environmental, and technical challenges of our day.